H3llKa1ser/IT-and-Security-101/Identity and Access Management/Authentication.md

 #### 5) Token device returns a reply

-#### 6) Only that specific user's token device could respond with th eexpected reply
+#### 6) Only that specific user's token device could respond with the expected reply

 #### 7) More complex than synchronous